LiuYuancheng/Configure_DS1307_RTC_on_BBB_Arduino_RsPI/README.md

-# BeagleBone-Black--RTC-Config

-**Program Design Purpose**: We want to add a Real-Time Clock unit to BBB it so the programs we run on the BBB will have real time info even the BBB is not connected to the internet.
+# Set RTC Unit for OT/IoT Device

+### Configure DS1307 RTC on BeagleBone-Black Arduino or Raspberry PI

+**Program Design Purpose**: Some times we need to set the real time clock (RTC) module for some OT module such as a ship NEMA 0183 data recorder which record the ship engineer, rudder data. or set RTU for some IoT device which operating offline which can not connect to network time server.
+We will show how to integrate a simple DS1307 RTC unit in some simple micro controller used in OT and IoT  such as BeagleBone-Black, Arduino or Raspberry PI.

 [TOC]